mchmarny/dctl/README.md

 ![](docs/img/screenshot.png)

-While GitHub does provide some charts with this information on a repo level, Grafana has [plugin for GitHub](https://grafana.com/grafana/plugins/grafana-github-datasource/) that some foundations use to track their projects (e.g. [CNCF Grafana Dashboard](https://k8s.devstats.cncf.io/)), there isn't really anything that's both, free and simple to provide quick answers to these questions.
+While GitHub does provide repo-level activity charts and Grafana has [plugin for GitHub](https://grafana.com/grafana/plugins/grafana-github-datasource/) (e.g. [CNCF Grafana Dashboard](https://k8s.devstats.cncf.io/)), there isn't really anything that's both, free and simple to use that provides quick answers to these questions.

-Using [GitHub API](https://docs.github.com/en/rest), `dctl` downloads locally metadata about the projects selected by you, and augments it with developer affiliation content from [CNCF](https://github.com/cncf/gitdm) and [Apache Foundation](https://www.apache.org/foundation/members.html) to provide you with an organization, repository, or entity scoped event drill-downs.
-You can even use time period, contribution type, and developer name filters to identify specific trends and navigate to the original detail in GitHub for additional context.
+`dctl` downloads locally all event metadata for set of repos indicated by you using [GitHub API](https://docs.github.com/en/rest), augments it with developer affiliations from sources like [CNCF](https://github.com/cncf/gitdm) and [Apache Foundation](https://www.apache.org/foundation/members.html), and exposes easy to use drill-downs in locally hosted UI. `dctl` can also be used to query the imported dat and output JSON payloads with results for subsequent postprocessing in another tool.
+Either way, you can use time period, contribution type, and developer name filters to further scope your data and identify specific trends or navigate directly to the original detail in GitHub for additional context.

-And, since all this data is cached locally, you can even use [`CLI`](https://www.sqlite.org/index.html) to run even more customized queries using SQL without needing to re-download the data.
+Additionally, since all this data is cached locally, you can even use SQL to even further customized your queries without the  need to re-download data.
 See below for more details on how to do that.

 Hope you find this tool helpful.
 [Let me know](https://twitter.com/mchmarny) if you have any questions.